Frequently Asked Questions

 What is NIOT Princeton's connection to the Princeton Public Library?

 The Princeton Public Library has been a generous partner of NIOT Princeton since the beginning, when our meetings were 6-12 people in a third floor conference room.
-(By 2019, our in-person meetings had long since been moved to the library’s main Community Room, in order to accommodate the 50-70 people who often attend our monthly Continuing Conversations series.)
+(By 2019, our in-person meetings had long since been moved to the library’s main Community Room, in order to accommodate the 50-70 people who often attend our monthly Continuing Conversations series, which began in 2009.)